(graduation project at Università IUAV di Venezia – Supervisor: Arturo Vittori)

-The toy enables playing a sort of treasure hunt based on audio and visual elements, by making use of RFID technology.
+The toy enables playing a sort of treasure hunt or memory game based on audio and visual elements, by making use of RFID technology.

-The aim is to detect, with the help of a “magic wand”, each of the 7 little balls according to the sound asked for by the “base”.
+The aim is to detect, with the help of the magic wand (finder), each of the seven circular goals according to sound emitted by the base.

 The shapes, materials and colours have been specifically designed to facilitate the child in his playing activity.